radius-project/docs/docs/content/concepts/application-graph/index.md

 ## Radius applications

-Radius offers an [application resource]({{< ref "/author-apps/application" >}}) which teams can use to define and deploy their entire application, including all of the compute, relationships, and infrastructure within in.
-Since Radius applications are defined as a graph of relationships between deployed resources, it enables more advanced visualizations than simply a list of resources.
+Radius offers an [application resource]({{< ref "/author-apps/application" >}}) which teams can use to define and deploy their entire application, including all of the compute, relationships, and infrastructure that make up the application.
+Since the graph of relationships between deployed resources is much more descriptive than a basic list of resources, the Radius application graph can automate complex deployment tasks and enable rich visualization experiences.

 <img src="application.png" alt="A diagram showing an application and all it's resources" width=400px >